anacode/anacode-toolkit/docs/source/intro.rst

 - *doc_id* - document id generated incrementally
 - *text_order* - index to original input text list
 - *concept* - concept identified by anacode nlp
-- *expression* - expression found in original text that realizes this concept
+- *surface_string* - string found in original text that realizes this concept
 - *text_span* - string index to original text where you can find this concept

-Note that if expression is used multiple times in original text there will be multiple rows with it in this file.
+Note that if concept is used multiple times in original text there will be multiple rows with it in this file.